 3. Make it public

 Sometimes sharing a goal with people close to you can help keep you on track, because you feel accountable – you don’t want to let them, or yourself, down!
 You can also make your goal feel more concrete by naming your bank account to reflect what you’re saving for.
-Seeing ‘USA Roadtrip’ when you log into online banking or the ING DIRECT app will be a lot more inspiring than seeing ‘Savings Maximiser’.
+Seeing ‘USA Roadtrip’ when you log into online banking or the ING Mobile App will give that little extra oomph.